Family Matters

 Family Matters is an American television sitcom that originally aired on ABC for eight seasons from September 22, 1989, to May 9, 1997, then moved to CBS for its ninth and final season from September 19, 1997, to July 17, 1998.
 A spin-off of Perfect Strangers, the series was created by William Bickley and Michael Warren, and revolves around the Winslow family, a Black middle class family living in Chicago, Illinois.
 Midway through the first season, the show introduced the Winslows' nerdy neighbor Steve Urkel (Jaleel White), originally as a one-time appearance.
-However, he quickly became the show's breakout character (and eventually the main character), joining the main cast.
+However, he quickly became the show's breakout character (and eventually one of the show’s protagonists), joining the main cast.

-Running for 215 episodes over nine seasons, Family Matters is the third-longest-running live action American sitcom with a predominantly African-American cast, behind The Jeffersons with 253 episodes over 11 seasons and Tyler Perry's House of Payne with 355 episodes as of 2023.
-Family Matters was the last live-action scripted primetime show that debuted in the 1980s to end its run; the only scripted show that started in the 1980s and lasts longer in continuous production is The Simpsons.
+Running for 215 episodes over nine seasons, Family Matters is the third-longest-running live action American sitcom with a predominantly African-American cast, behind The Jeffersons with 253 episodes over 11 seasons and Tyler Perry's House of Payne with 400 episodes as of 2026.
+Family Matters was the last live-action scripted primetime show that debuted in the 1980s to end its run; the only scripted shows that started in the 1980s and have lasted longer in continuous production are The Simpsons and The Bold and the Beautiful.
 (Note: Some non-scripted shows from the 1980s such as America's Funniest Home Videos also lasted longer, while other scripted comedy/drama series such as Roseanne were revived much later after originally ending production.
 Seinfeld debuted in the same season as Family Matters but aired its final episode two months earlier.)